Lerentis/bitwarden-crd-operator/README.md

   annotations:
     managed: bitwarden-template.lerentis.uploadfilter24.eu
     managedObject: namespace/name-of-your-management-object
+  labels:
+    key: value
   name: Name of the secret to be created
   namespace: Namespace of the secret to be created
 type: Opaque
 ```

+The signature of `bitwarden_lookup` is `(item_id, scope, field)`:
+- `item_id`: The item ID of the secret in Bitwarden
+- `scope`: one of `login`, `fields` or `attachment`
+- `field`:
+  - when `scope` is `login`: either `username` or `password`
+  - when `scope` is `fields`: the name of a custom field
+  - when `scope` is `attachment`: the filename of a file attached to the item

-please note that the rendering engine for this template is jinja2, with an addition of a custom `bitwarden_lookup` function, so there are more possibilities to inject here.
+Please note that the rendering engine for this template is jinja2, with an addition of a custom `bitwarden_lookup` function, so there are more possibilities to inject here.

+## Configurations parameters

+The operator uses the bitwarden cli in the background and does not communicate to the api directly.
+The cli mirrors the credential store locally but doesn't sync it on every get request.
+Instead it will sync each secret every 15 minutes (900 seconds).
+You can adjust the interval by setting `BW_SYNC_INTERVAL` in the values.
+If your secrets update very very frequently, you can force the operator to do a sync before each get by setting `BW_FORCE_SYNC="true"`.
+You might run into rate limits if you do this too frequent.

+Additionally the bitwarden cli session may expire at some time.
+In order to create a new session, the login command is triggered from time to time.
+In what interval exactly can be configured with the env `BW_RELOGIN_INTERVAL` which defaults to 3600s.